xan2622/awesome-blender/README.md

     - [Shortcut VUr](https://github.com/jayanam/shortcut_VUr) : with this addon you can display mouse and keyboard input.
     - [ExtraInfo](https://gumroad.com/l/UznDL) : Show more info in the viewport.
     - [AStats](https://github.com/YuriyAndropov/blenderPython/tree/master/AStats) : Show Stats in Viewport.
+    - [Dolly Zoom & Truck Shift Navigation](https://gumroad.com/l/dolly_zoom_truck_shift) : It's a modal tool that lets you change the angle and shift of your camera lens while keeping it focused on the 3D cursor.
+Use this to align your camera with background images (when modeling with reference) or for getting that perfect framing for your renders.
+See also its [BlenderArtists thread](https://blenderartists.org/t/camera-perspective-tool/699982). [$]
 - VideoEditor:
     - [Power Sequencer](https://github.com/GDQuest/blender-power-sequencer) : brings smart new editing features to edit faster with Blender's Video Sequence Editor.
 It is completely Free and Open Source.
     - [Freesound Add-on](https://github.com/iwkse/freesound/tree/freesound-2.0) : is an addon for Blender that allows users to create and edit subtitles for movies or music.